swaathi/swaathi.github.io/_posts/2017-02-02-the-jallikattu-protest.md

 ### Gathering Data

 There were clearly two separate groups, those who were pro-jallikatu and those who were pro-peta.
 This provided the first divergent for my data.
-I collected 3000 tweets evenly distributed from Jan 11th to Jan 21st, 2017 that contained either one of two hashtags - #banpeta and #banjallikattu.
+I collected 3000 tweets evenly distributed from Jan 11th to Jan 21st, 2017 that contained either one of two hashtags - **#banpeta** and **#banjallikattu**.

 Unfortunately the Twitter API has a search limit.
 The API only allows an indexed access to the past 7 days of tweets.
 Thankfully there's always a work around, I found a really nice script that allows this, [Jefferson-Henrique/GetOldTweets-python](https://github.com/Jefferson-Henrique/GetOldTweets-python).